rymayl33/STA5703_project2/README.md

 ```

 ## Running Code
-After installing the dependencies you can run the cells in regression_analysis.ipynb to perform regression analysis on the superconductivity dataset.
+After installing the dependencies you can run the cells in regression_analysis.ipynb to perform regression analysis on the maize dataset.